-This course covers the theory and practice of special news gathering skills; including investigative reporting, feature writing and precision journalism.
+SP/Even Years This course covers the theory and practice of special news gathering skills; including investigative reporting, feature writing and precision journalism.
 Prerequisite: CO226.

-CO327 ADVERTISING IN THE
+CO327 ADVERTISING IN THE MASS MEDIA

-MASS MEDIA

-This course is an in-depth examination of advertising's impact on society and how mass communication advertisements are It covers the history, concepts and strategies of created. advertising, as well as creation and placement of mass media messages.
+F/Odd Years This course is an in-depth examination of advertising's impact on society and how mass communication advertisements are created.
+It covers the history, concepts and strategies of advertising, as well as creation and placement of mass media messages.
 Prerequisite: CO106 or consent of instructor.

-CO330 SMALL GROUP COMMUNICATION
+SMALL GROUP COMMUNICATION

-F/Odd Years This course focuses on the skills involved in the processing of information, making of decisions, leadership, control, and conflict resolution in problem-solving discussions.
+This course focuses on the skills involved in the processing of information, making of decisions, leadership, control, and conflict resolution in problem-solving discussions.
 Prerequisite: CO210.